achingono/achingono.github.io/src/content/post/adding-azure-functions-support-devcontainer/index.md

 This successfully rebuilt the container image and had the [Azure Functions Core Tools](https://github.com/Azure/azure-functions-core-tools) installed.

-Next, I added the following extension to the `devcontainer.json` file:
+Next, I added the following extensions to the `devcontainer.json` file:

 ```json
 	"extensions": [